AWESOME LEARNING EXPERIENCES BUILT FOR COLLEGE AND BEYOND

 Check out the video below to get an idea of what you will study in the Creative Writing Courses: Video courtesy of TED-Ed

-JOURNALISM I (semester course, 1/2 unit) This course focuses on developing the students’ abilities in research and exposition.
+JOURNALISM (semester course, 1/2 unit) This course focuses on developing the students’ abilities in research and exposition.
 Students read and evaluate writings of major figures in the field of mass communication and gain experience in the writing of news articles, features, columns and editorials.
 It is expected that students enrolled in journalism (1) actively participate in the production of one of the school publications and (2) read and analyze books from a selected reading list in addition to readings done in class.
 Evaluation: A term project.
+YOU SHOULD TAKE THIS CLASS IF:

 You've taken (and enjoyed) College Media or are in the Bellmore-Merrick Broadcasting Program.